nightbox69/Speedruns/Games/Final Fantasy X/Notes/Alternate Strategies.md

 #### Old Road
   * Party by Chocobo Eater - Auron, Tidus, Yuna
   * Fight one of these encounters MRR Style if you get it on a pre-emptive, or normal.
 Flee during Ambushes.
 Note: You don't need to farm this encounter.
-If you don't get it then proceed directly to MRR.
+Your 1st two encounters in MRR before the ravine also has a chance for these so get them even on an ambush, this may save you from looking for encounters in the actual levelling section.
   ![Old Road Encounter1](https://i.imgur.com/qka4Tpr.png)
   ![Old Road Encounter2](https://i.imgur.com/1LDhHSR.png)

-  **Be aware that you will naturally incur a timeloss on the split.** This fight is considered as your first fight on the MRR Encounter Fight Counter.
+  **Be aware that you will naturally incur a timeloss on the Old Road split.** This fight is considered as your first fight on the MRR Encounter Fight Counter.
 It saves you from having to search for blue lizards.
 Ignore these when you actually reach MRR, you want to get away from that section as fast as possible.

 #### Mushroom Rock Road - Ravine Battles
   * Only fight the encounters that has this until you hit the right beside the Remedy Chest.
 Fight any non-garuda encounter after turning right according to Flobber's Notes if you haven't reached Yuna's Sphere Level.
 Personally, I wait until the last left turn before I start whacking encounters.
   ![MRR Encounter 1](https://i.imgur.com/OgaemVk.png)
   * You want to switch Tidus with Auron first and killing the Big Lizard first.
 This fight can be slow as the Big Lizard has an AOE that kill Lulu outright.
 After killing it proceed with the usual MRR Strats.
 If you crit this big guy then do the 3rd noted encounter with Lulu Fire - Auron Physical Attack on the funguar(Not the other way around).
   ![MRR Encounter 2](https://i.imgur.com/7LRBu1o.png)
   * If Tidus has Overdrive and you get this as your 2nd Fight - Overdrive the mushroom with Tidus then proceed with usual MRR Strats.
-Otherwise consider this as a normal fight and cast Fire first with Lulu then a Normal Attack from Auron.
+Otherwise consider this as a normal fight and cast Fire first with Lulu then a Normal Attack from Auron (Or Flee, as the Funguar can Pollen counterattack).
   ![MRR Encounter 3](https://i.imgur.com/icLqiej.png)

   **You will lose Tidus OD on Extractor if you do the 3rd encounter as specified.
 But you won Blitzball, simply just whack away with Tidus and Wakka on Extractor after hasting(Tidus crits damage for 900 - 1k also, just defend with Wakka if you have Lightning Steel).**

 ### Blitzball Loss
   These are strats done by <a href="https://www.twitch.tv/ze_ak">ze_ak</a> on his WR run for the JP Any% Version.
-It technically is a good strat to do on a Blitzball loss.
+It is a good strat to do on a Blitzball loss as it also drops the MRR Encounter Fights to 3 encounters (Two maybe possible with one more overkill).
+More testing is needed for this strat.
+I found that the Funguar as well as the Red Element can potentially kill Valefor before she can her 2nd Element.

-#### Mushroom Rock Road - Battles
+#### Mushroom Rock Road - Ravine Battles
   * Get your first encounter - Defend with Kimahri, Lulu, Tidus.
   * Switch Yuna, summon Valefor and overdrive energy blast.
-  * Fight as normal until you find a mushroom encounter.
-Kill the non-mushrooms.
+  * Find an encounter with 1 Funguar or a Red Element, Kill monters that aren't specified as normal.
+Only fight one more encounter that doesn't have these monsters.
+Then start searching.
-  * Switch Yuna, summon Valefor, Boost once and cast Fire until you kill the mushroom.
+  * Switch Yuna, summon Valefor, Boost once and cast Fire(Funguar) or Blizzard(Red Element) until you kill it.
   * Keep fighting encounters as the notes says until you reach Yuna's Sphere Level.

 ## Bikanel Island